Read our Quick Start Guide to get started and this more detailed User Manual for further details.

 The upload mode menu provides the option to either upload all images that have been captured after a specific date, or upload only the latest image that was captured before the upload schedule was triggered.
 The Maximum Upload Timeout period is used to ensure the uploading of footage is stopped after a set amount of time has elapsed.
 The upload timeout can be set for durations as short as two minutes for uploading images between capture intervals.
 The minimum upload timeout period that is required to complete the upload of all footage will be dependant on the number of photos and router's internet speed.

 When the Upload Schedule is triggered, UpBlink will download photos from the camera's SD card before uploading the footage to the CloudX server.
 UpBlink will always attempt to download and upload at least one image per Upload Schedule trigger regardless of the timeout period set.
 If images have been referenced for upload but have not yet been uploaded to CloudX, the number of backlogged photos will be displayed in the UI.
 When photos have completed the CloudX upload, the backlogged photos will be removed from UpBlink's memory.
 Clicking the DELETE BACKLOG button will remove all backlogged footage from UpBlink as well as clear the reference to the latest indexed file.
 If using the Upload All Photos mode, ensure to adjust the cut-off date to avoid re-uploading the same footage.

 To upload your images using a 3G/4G hotspot, just plug a suitable hotspot/MiFi into UpBlink's USB-A port.
 UpBlink controls power to the hotspot via the USB-A port incorporated, therefore only turning on the hotspot when upload is scheduled to conserve power.
-We have some suggested hotspots listed here but generally any 3G or 4G USB stick hotspot that creates a wifi network will work.
+We have some suggested hotspots listed here but generally any 3G or 4G USB stick hotspot that creates a wifi network or identifies as a USB-Ethernet device will work.

 The following modems ARE NOT SUITABLE: